Can you hone your marketing skills and become a better SaaS marketer just by following others’ work? Sure you can.

 The advice you’ll receive from these resources will serve you in other marketing aspects, so bear with me…

 1. Neil Patel – LinkedIn Videos

 Neil is a classic, he’s a digital marketing institution.
-He launched many successful blogs and companies such as Quicksprout, KISSmetrics, HelloBar, CrazyEgg…to name a few.
+He launched many successful blogs and SaaS companies such as Quicksprout, KISSmetrics, HelloBar, CrazyEgg…to name a few.